 FOCUS ON THE CARD WITH THE LOWEST BALANCE

-Toss any additional money you can at the debt you owe the least.
-Continue to make your regular minimum payments on the other cards/loans.
+To begin, list your debts by the least amount owed down to the greatest.
+Toss any additional funds you can at the bill with the lowest balance.
+Continue making your regular minimum payments to the other debts on the list.
 As you get this each debt paid off, roll those payments to the next one and continue until all debt is eliminated.

 Paying down debts in this method allows for short-term, attainable goals and that can make all of the difference.

 Whichever way you decide to tackle those credit cards, it is good that you are doing just that.
 While there is no such thing as good debt, credit card debt is the worst debt.
 One day you will be able to live a debt free life — and it will be the most amazing feeling in the world!